Microsoft has announced a big increase in the amount of free storage it offers to users of its ‘OneDrive’ cloud storage service.

 Now, I know that a lot of readers dislike Microsoft, regardless.
 But I also know that a lot of you dual boot with Windows or have to use it at work.
 Having a cross-platform sync service (something Dropbox, SpiderOak, et al. do well) is handy.
 Projects shouldn’t be discouraged from integration services like One Drive — it’s just as valid an option as others, regardless of who is behind it.

 Proviso out of the way, the tool we’ll be using to hook up with is called ‘onedrive-d‘, an open-source project that brings Microsoft OneDrive (formerly SkyDrive) integration to Ubuntu.
-If you’ve investigated similar solutions before then you may already know of it or the python-onedrive project it’s based on.
+If you’ve looked at similar solutions before then you may know of the python-onedrive project, which this app is based on.